 Jiri to Everest Classic Trekking 22 days is the classic Everest trek.
 You will experience an unbeatable combination of natural beauty and cultural splendor.
 The immense contrasts in altitude, type of vegetation and mix of lifestyle are the main highlight of this trek.

 Jiri to Everest Classic Trekking offers you to enjoy beautiful mountains views, verdant terraces and Himalayan streams and waterfalls as the trekking Jiri to Everest crosses through villages and landscapes covered by rhododendron, magnolia, and giant forests.
 The mountains to be sighted during Jiri/Everest base camp/Kalapatthar trek are Gaurishanker, Number Himal, Kwangde, Twache, Nuptse, Lhotse, Amadablam, Thamserku and Everest.

-Those who wish to follow in the footsteps of Tenzing and Sir Edmund Hillary must start the long journey from Jiri a road head town and the start of the main Everest trail.
-The trek provides an unbeatable combination of natural beauty and cultural splendor on the way to Base Camp.
-It provides the opportunity to experience the immense contrasts in altitude, types of vegetation and mix of lifestyle on the way up.
+Those who wish to follow in the footsteps of Tenzing and Sir Edmund Hillary must start the long journey from Jiri to Everest Classic Trekking road head town and the start of the main Everest trail.
+The trek provides an unbeatable combination of natural beauty and cultural splendor with the opportunity to experience the immense contrasts in altitude, types of vegetation and mix of lifestyle.
 We journey along Himalayan streams and waterfalls as the trail crosses through villages and landscapes covered by rhododendron, magnolia, and giant forests.

 Upon your arrival in the Kathmandu our representative from Lion Trekking will pick you up to your hotel.
 After check in you can meet your trekking guide as well as other group participants.
 The guide will go through the preparations for the trip.
 Overnight at Hotel